 As I mentioned above, I only recommend powered (amplified) antennas for those who live really far away from transmitters.
 But, if you live in a big city with strong stations, don’t get a powered antenna!
 They can perform worse than non-powered antennas when strong signals are present.
 If you don’t believe me, read the reviews online.
 The people who got no improvement (or worse performance) were probably too close to the transmitters.
 Save your money.

 Also, please avoid purchasing a whole bunch of different antennas in an attempt to get better reception.
 In my testing, once you spend $40 on an indoor antenna, the performance doesn’t vary that much.
 Yes, $10 rabbit-ear antennas are not so good.
-Personally, I like the flat antennas like the Mohu Leaf, HD Frequency Cable Cutter, or NorthVu NV20 more than bulky metal antennas. flat antennas can be placed in a wider variety of locations than bulky metal antennas, which gives you more flexibility in positioning, and can result in better reception.
+Personally, I found flat antennas like the Mohu Leaf and HD Frequency Cable Cutter perform better indoors than bulky metal antennas.
+Flat antennas can be placed in a wider variety of locations than bulky metal antennas, which gives you more flexibility in positioning, and can result in better reception.
 Save your money – no need to try ten different antennas.
 They will all work similarly as long as they are not cheap rabbit ear antennas.

 If none of these tips solve your reception problems, then consider an outdoor antenna.